w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Maturity Model (MM) Task Force is to help organizations build capacity to develop and maintain accessible products and services by crafting an Accessibility Maturity Model (AMM) with an assessment tool that incorporates W3C standards, such as the Web Content Accessibility Guidelines (WCAG), and other related guidance, such as Accessible Rich Internet Applications (ARIA).
+The objective of the Maturity Model (MM) Task Force is to help organizations build capacity to develop and maintain accessible products and services by crafting an Accessibility Maturity Model (AMM) with an accompanying assessment tool that incorporates W3C standards, such as the Web Content Accessibility Guidelines (WCAG), and another related guidance, such as Accessible Rich Internet Applications (ARIA).

 {::nomarkdown}
 {% include box.html type="end" %}